bdgscotland/terraform-azurerm-dns-recordsets/README.md

 # Azure DNS Recordsets Module

+Note: The module on the terraform registry does NOT work.
+This one DOES.

 This module manages DNS recordsets in a given Azure DNS zone.
 It is part of [the `terraformdns` project](https://terraformdns.github.io/).